David Morrison Reid Henry

-David Morrison Reid Henry (14 September 1919 – 1977; sometimes written Reid-Henry)), of British origin, was an illustrator of birds.
+David Morrison Reid Henry (14 September 1919 – 1977; sometimes written Reid-Henry), of British origin, was an illustrator of birds.
 He signed his pictures DM Henry or D.M.H..

-Played cricket for South Woodford cc 1970.

-He was the son of entomologist and ornithologist George Morrison Reid Henry and Olive Hobday and had an elder brother, Bruce Charles Reid Henry.
+Reid Henry was the son of entomologist and ornithologist George Morrison Reid Henry and Olive Hobday.
+He had an elder brother, Bruce Charles Reid Henry.
+He was educated at Mount Radford School, Exeter and was encouraged to pursue his artistic talents.

-He died in Rhodesia in 1977.
+He played cricket for South Woodford in 1970 and died in Rhodesia in 1977.